Caring for Dogs Before and After Surgery

 After Surgery

 Vitamins, especially vitamins C and E, may help with wound healing.
 This may be a good time to give your dog a multi-vitamin even if you do not do so normally.
 When using vitamin C, it is best to increase the dosage gradually, as too much can cause loose stools.
 Note that most multi-vitamin products made for dogs contain too little of anything to be very useful, and human multi-vitamins may contain minerals in inappropriate amounts.
-I recommend Berte's Daily Blend or Berte's Immune Blend (usually at half dose), or a comparable product.
 See the human oriented article, Vitamin C and Diet Speeds Recovery From Oral Surgery Wounds and the Google book excerpt from Nutrition and Wound Healing for more information.

 If antibiotics are used, you should give Probiotics for up to six months following the antibiotic usage, to help restore the beneficial microorganisms in the gut that the antibiotics kill off (along with the bad ones).
 You can use Acidophilus, but I think it is better to include multiple strains of bacteria.
 Be warned that Fastrack and some probiotics that include lactose have been known to cause diarrhea in some dogs.
 Yogurt with added probiotics is another source (regular yogurt's "live cultures" just refer to the bacteria used to make yogurt, not probiotics)..